 Korea’s basic fermented foods were stored and matured in either glazed pottery or in small jars.
 Air could pass through allowing the contents to breathe so that the fermented foods could be stored for a long time without becoming sour or rotten.

-I thought that the pots were made in different shapes just for aesthetic purposes.
-But no. The shapes of the pots vary from region to region due to environment and weather conditions.
+The shapes vary from region to region due to environment and weather conditions.
 The north is colder and has less sun so going northwards the diameter of the mouth of the pottery increases to catch more sun.
 The shapes vary like this –

 north – large mouth, sharp bulge, and very tall